swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

-XCTest groups related sets of test methods in test classes: classes that inherit from the [`XCTestCase`](https://developer.apple.com/documentation/xctest/xctestcase) class provided by the XCTest framework.
-The testing library does not require that test functions be instance members of types.
+XCTest groups related sets of test methods in test classes: classes that inherit from the [`XCTestCase`](https://developer.apple.com/documentation/xctest/xctestcase) class provided by the [XCTest](https://developer.apple.com/documentation/xctest) framework.
+The testing library doesn't require that test functions be instance members of types.
 Instead, they can be _free_ or _global_ functions, or can be `static` or `class` members of a type.

 If you want to group your test functions together, you can do so by placing them in a Swift type.
 The testing library refers to such a type as a _suite_.
-These types do _not_ need to be classes, and they do not inherit from `XCTestCase`.
+These types do _not_ need to be classes, and they don't inherit from `XCTestCase`.

 To convert a subclass of `XCTestCase` to a suite, remove the `XCTestCase` conformance.
-It is also generally recommended that a Swift structure or actor be used instead of a class because it allows the Swift compiler to better-enforce concurrency safety:
+It's also generally recommended that a Swift structure or actor be used instead of a class because it allows the Swift compiler to better-enforce concurrency safety: